 The property was described as “a commodious estate upon the outskirts of the thriving town of Halifax, in the Colony of Nova Scotia”.
 Imagine William’s surprise to arrive in Halifax to discover that “outskirts” meant a 200-mile hike through thick forest and deep snow!

 My great-great-great grandfather, William Hanington, was born in London, England, in 1759.
-He was the son of a fish dealer, trained as an apprentice to the Fishmonger’s Company but became a freeman in 1782.
+He was the son of a fish dealer, trained as an apprentice to the Fishmonger’s Company and became a freeman in 1782.
 In 1784, this adventurous young man purchased land in Nova Scotia from an army officer, Joseph Williams, who had been given a 5,000 acre grant as a reward for services.

 After the initial shock upon arrival, he and his friend, Mr. Roberts, found an Indian guide, loaded all their worldly belongings onto a hand sled, trudged through the snow, slept in the open and finally arrived in bitterly cold Shediac in March 1785.
 Mr. Roberts was so discouraged that he immediately returned to Halifax and sailed back to England on the first available ship!